maravedi/maravedi.github.io/about.md

 ---

 # About Me
-My name is David and I like to fiddle.
-In general, if I have to do a task and I anticpate having to repeat it, then I script it.
-I'm a PowerShell enthusiast, and I enjoy building my skillset in the realms of automation, web development, security, and systems administration.
+I like to fiddle.
+In general, if I have to do a task and I anticipate having to repeat it, then I script it.
+I'm a Security Engineer and PowerShell junkie.

-I imagine a world where code runs all infrastructures through desired state configuration and container orchestration.
+Some fun things I like doing:
+* Security-related:
+  * Scripting (PowerShell, Bash, Python)
+  * Reversing firmware
+  * Bug hunting

+* For fun:
+  * Hockey